FACTION BRIEF

 Mercy of Truth

 All operations are claimed, explained, and justified publicly.
-No false flags, no deception.
+No false flags, no deception about who acts and why.

 Mercy of Speed

 Death, when necessary, is quick.
-They are not sadists; they're executioners with a grim duty.
+The Purifiers are not sadists; they are executioners with a grim duty.

 Notable Operations